 Research is a core component of the academic life at ACPHS, with the majority of faculty across each of the College’s schools and departments actively engaged in research.

 The agenda from the 2015 ACPHS Research Forum (see link in the sidebar of this page) provides a good overview of many of the faculty research projects taking place at the College.

 Complementing the Research Forum is the Student Research Symposium.
-There are typically more than 30 undergraduate and graduate students from both campuses submitted posters summarizing their research projects.
-The presentations covered a wide range of subjects including microbiology, sociology, health outcomes, chemistry, mathematics, and pharmacology.
+There are typically more than 30 undergraduate and graduate students from both campuses who submit posters summarizing their research projects.
+These presentations cover a wide range of subjects including microbiology, sociology, health outcomes, chemistry, mathematics, and pharmacology.

 Read below to learn more about opportunities for ACPHS students to perform research.
 Not convinced research is for you?
 Click this link to read one professor's views on the benefits of student research.